Skip to content

 getEmojiCodepoints()

-Return a sorted list of all available emoji codepoints.
+Return a sorted list of the base emoji codepoints available in the emoji map.

 Returns: list of int